pikvm/pikvm/docs/faq.md

     Unusual case: RPi4 is used as a PiKVM to control RPi3.
 In this case, the mouse delay may be several seconds.
 To fix it, just add line `usbhid.mousepoll=0` to `/boot/config.txt` to the server (i.e. RPI3 in our case) and reboot it.

+??? question "What speed is the USB OTG port?"
+    Per the official RPI documentation, this is a limitation of the SoC therefor will only be USB2.0 (455 Mbs)

 ## Web UI problems

 ??? question "Chrome Certificate Issue"